kennysmithed/oels2022/index.md

 - *Scientific content:* None!
 - *Technical content:* How to set up a server, launch and pay participants, manage qualifications, etc

+### Additional drop-in labs

+If you have questions and don't get a chance to ask them in labs, you can turn up at one of our additional drop-ins, which start in week 5 (week commencing 17th October).
+- Mondays, 1.10pm-2pm, online with Aislinn.
+This is in the same Teams channel as used for the labs (see instructions on how to sign up to the Teams channel on Learn)
+- Thursdays, 3.10pm-4pm, in Dugald Stewart Building room 4.01 with Vilde.

+Note that these are not compulsory, and they are drop-ins not extra labs - the idea is that you come along, ask a couple of questions, then go away.

 ### Additional drop-in labs for questions on Assessment 2 code